Henry Dueñas Jr.: House of Representatives

-Dueñas (Lakas Kampi CMD) and Reyes (Lingkod Taguig) were slated to face rivalry again in the 2010 election as the former withdrew from the race to support outgoing Mayor Tiñga's candidacy for the same position.
+Dueñas (Lakas Kampi CMD) and Reyes (Lingkod Taguig) were slated to face rivalry again in the 2010 election, but the former withdrew from the race to support outgoing Mayor Tiñga's candidacy for the same position.

 Comeback attempts

 Dueñas attempted a comeback to the Congress by running for the second district of Taguig in the 2013 local elections but eventually lost to Lino Cayetano.

-Dueñas then ran for vice mayor of Taguig in the 2019 local elections as the running mate of outgoing Pateros–Taguig Congressman Arnel Cerafica, who is running for mayor under PDP–Laban.
+Dueñas then ran for vice mayor of Taguig in the 2019 local elections as the running mate of outgoing Taguig–Pateros 1st district Congressman Arnel Cerafica, who was running for mayor under PDP–Laban.
 However, they both lost.